Ink jet material deposition

-Ink jet material deposition is an emerging manufacturing technique in which ink jet technology is used to deposit materials on substrates.
+Ink jet material deposition is an emerging manufacturing technique in which inkjet technology is used to deposit materials on substrates.
 The technique aims to eliminate fixed costs of production and reduce the amount of materials used.

 Uses

 Anything that is produced using traditional printing techniques is a candidate for ink jet material deposition.
 In addition, the precision available with ink jet technology may be required for some industrial applications.
 Examples include: